Barrington-Computer-Club/BarringtonComputerClubWebsite/src/content/posts/project-ideas.md

 image: https://www.dataquest.io/wp-content/uploads/2023/03/project-ideas.png
 ---

-Here are some project ideas for you and a partner to consider
+Here are some project ideas for you and a partner(s) to consider

 ## Beginners